 Certificate of Proficiency May be awarded to a student who specifically enrols in and successfully completes a single paper without crediting it to a qualification.
-See page 121.
+See page 122.

-Conjoint Degrees An approved joint programme of study, enabling a student to complete two undergraduate degrees in a shortened time.
-See page 320.
+Conjoint Programme of Study An approved programme of study, with regulations that enable a student to complete two undergraduate degrees in a shortened time.
+See page 120.

-Corequisite One or more specified papers that must be undertaken in conjunction with another paper.
+Corequisite One or more specified papers that must be undertaken in conjunction with another paper, unless previously satisfactorily completed.

-Course of Study An approved collection of papers taken towards a qualification.
+Course of Study Sequence of papers taken by a student within one or more qualifications.
 (See also Programme)

-Coursework Those postgraduate papers undertaken other than a thesis or dissertation.
+Coursework Postgraduate papers other than a thesis or dissertation.

 Diploma A qualification at the undergraduate, or non-degree level, with a total value of not less than 120 points (1 EFTS).
-See page 120.
+See page 121.

-Doctoral Degree An advanced postgraduate qualification.
-It requires an original contribution to knowledge.
-Typically a doctoral degree has a points value of 360 points.
-See page 110.
+Doctoral Degree An advanced postgraduate qualification, typically of 360 points, that requires an original contribution to knowledge.
+See page 111.